agradus/OpenLdocs/docs/PDFs.md

-User guides area also available in PDF format, as follows:
+User guides are also available in PDF format, as follows:

 ### Installation/demo Guides